Judge clears way for Trump administration to pull thousands of USAID staffers off the job

-WASHINGTON (AP) — A federal judge on Friday cleared the way for the Trump administration to pull thousands of U.S. Agency for International Development staffers off the job.
+WASHINGTON — (AP) — A federal judge on Friday cleared the way for the Trump administration to pull thousands of U.S. Agency for International Development staffers off the job in the U.S. and around the world.

-U.S. District Judge Carl Nichols removed his temporary block on the effort to remove all but a small fraction of USAID staffers from their posts and give those abroad a 30-day deadline to move back to the U.S. at government expense.
+U.S. District Judge Carl Nichols declined to keep in place his temporary block on the effort to remove all but a small fraction of USAID staffers from their posts, as part of an administration plan that would also give those abroad a 30-day deadline to move back to the U.S. at government expense.

 His ruling comes in a lawsuit filed by unions on behalf of workers.
-They say the rush to dismantle the agency had cut off some staffers overseas from emergency communications systems, including some in danger of political violence in Congo.
+Their objections include that the rush to dismantle the agency had cut off some staffers overseas from emergency communications systems and other essential support, including some in danger because of political violence in Congo.

+Those challenging the Trump administration's rapid breakup of USAID are more broadly challenging the constitutionality of the move, saying eliminating an agency would require congressional approval.

+“At present, the agency is still standing," Nichols wrote in his ruling.
+“And so the alleged injuries on which plaintiffs rely in seeking injunctive relief flow essentially from their members’ existing employment relationships with USAID.”

 Nichols found that the unions’ challenge must be dealt with under federal employment laws rather than in district court.

-The Trump administration and the cost-cutting Department of Government Efficiency tied to billionaire Elon Musk have moved swiftly to shutter USAID, asserting that its work is wasteful and out of line with the president’s agenda.
+President Donald Trump and the cost-cutting Department of Government Efficiency tied to billionaire Elon Musk have moved swiftly to shutter USAID, asserting without evidence that its work is wasteful and out of line with the president's agenda.

-Staffers, however, assert that the courts’ temporary blocks have had only limited effect in slowing the Trump administration’s dismantling of USAID and have left some USAID workers stationed worldwide in precarious situations, staffers assert.
+Multiple lawsuits from groups representing USAID workers and nonprofits and businesses are challenging the job cuts and the sudden shutdown of the agency overall, as well as a freeze on foreign assistance.
+Another court order has temporarily blocked the halt to funding.

+Nichols said he had been “very concerned” about workers in high-risk areas left overseas without access to emergency communications.
+But has since been reassured by the Trump administration that they would still have access to two-way radios that allow 24-7 communications in emergencies, as well as a phone app with a “panic button.”

 The Trump administration has stalled medical evacuations for as many as 25 USAID staffers and spouses in the later stages of high-risk pregnancies overseas, according to testimony in lawsuits and a person familiar with the cases.
 The person was not authorized to speak publicly so spoke on condition of anonymity.